previder/kubernetes-demo/03_ssl.md

   --set dns01RecursiveNameserversOnly=true
 ```
 Cert Manager already has ACME (LetsEncrypt) capabilities, but LetsEncrypt only allows validations over port 80, which is unavailable to us.
 The [Previder Portal DNS API](https://portal.previder.nl/api-docs.html#/Domain%20DNS%20API) acts as a proxy to our PowerDNS servers and using any PowerDNS client, we can update the DNS for validation of the records.
+---
 We will use the Cert Manager Webhook PDNS.
 Install it using the following helm commands.
-Wait until all the Cert Manager pods are running before installing the webhook for PDNS.
+**Wait until all the Cert Manager pods are running before installing the webhook for PDNS.**
 ```shell
 kubectl -n cert-manager get pods
 ```